Walking through Doors is Hard, even without Staircases: Universality and PSPACE-hardness of Planar Door Gadgets: Applications

 Super Mario Sunshine is a 3D Mario game for the GameCube where Mario is falsely accused of spreading graffiti and is forced to clean it up before he can leave.
 Like Super Mario 64, this game includes one-way walls.
 This game features a new device, F.L.U.D.D., attached to Mario's back that allows him to spray water.
 Lily Pads float on water; the player can ride a Lily Pad and cause it to move by spraying water in the opposite direction.
 Sludge is an environmental hazard which kills Mario if he touches it.
 The general goal of a level is to collect Shrine Sprites.

-\begin{theorem} Collecting a Shine Sprite in a Super Mario Sunshine level is \PSPACE-hard assuming no level size limits. \end{theorem} \begin{proof} We reduce from 1-player motion planning with the symmetric self-closing door (\thmref{thm:AllSelfClosingPspace}), where the target to collect is a Shine Sprite.
-The simulation of a symmetric self-closing door is shown in \figref{fig:sms-door}.
+\begin{theorem} Collecting a Shine Sprite in a Super Mario Sunshine level is \PSPACE-hard assuming no level size limits. \end{theorem} \begin{proof} We reduce from 1-player motion planning with the symmetric self-closing door (\thmref{thm:planar-scd-pspace}), where the target to collect is a Shine Sprite. \figref{fig:sms-door} shows the simulation of a symmetric self-closing door.

 The thin water above the sludge prevents the Lily Pad from disintegrating, while preventing Mario from crossing without using the Lily Pad.
-Mario goes from port 1 to port 2 and opens the port 3 to port 4 traversal by crossing the 1-way wall and riding the Lily Pad across, then moves the Lily Pad partially across the slit so it can be accessed from the other side.
-He cannot leak to the section between port 3 and port 4 because the slits are too thin.
+Mario goes from $1$ to $2$ and opens the $3 \to 4$ traversal by crossing the one-way wall and riding the Lily Pad across, then moves the Lily Pad partially across the slit so it can be accessed from the other side.
+He cannot leak to the section between $3$ and $4$ because the slits are too thin.
 The sludge is too long to simply jump to the other side, so the Lily Pad is needed.
-Mario cannot do anything from port 2 because the 1-way wall blocks him from going to port 1.
-Mario goes from port 3 to port 4 in a similar manner. \end{proof}
+Mario cannot do anything from $2$ because the one-way wall blocks him from going to $1$.
+Mario goes from $3$ to $4$ in a similar manner. \end{proof}